 We publish literature on death, dying, care for the ill and bereavement.
 The publishing house focuses on both children and adults, professionals and general public.
 All our publications may be purchased in our charity shops and online.

 We run two charity shops in Prague with new and secondhand products (stationery, clothes, books, ceramics, gifts).
 Sales revenue is used for the operation of Cesta domů.
-The shops are located at the following addresses: Bubenská 3, Prague 7 (map) and Bělohorská 90, Prague 6 (map).
-In July and August they are open from Monday to Thursday, from 11 am to 5 pm.
+The shops are located at the following addresses: Bubenská 3, Prague 7 (map) and Bělohorská 74, Prague 6 (map).
+They are open from Monday to Friday, from 10 am to 6 pm.

 You can also shop online.